Accepting Applications for 2024 Dare Extension Master Gardener℠ Training

 - increase your knowledge of horticulture,

 - give you the skills to help people with their gardening problems,

 - provide a meaningful way for you to contribute to your community,

 - increase your confidence, and

-- introduce you to a whole new group of folks that share your love of gardening, plants, and volunteering.
+- introduce you to a whole new group of folks who share your love of gardening, plants, and volunteering.

-Click here to get your EMGV Application for the Dare County Master Gardener Program.
+Click here for your EMGV Application for the Dare County Master Gardener Program.
 Apply today!